nextflow-io/nextflow/docs/config.rst

 pullTimeout         The amount of time the Singularity pull can last, exceeding which the process is terminated (default: ``20 min``).
 ================== ================

-Read :ref:`singularity-page` page to learn more how use Singularity containers with Nextflow.
+Read :ref:`container-singularity` page to learn more about how to use Singularity containers with Nextflow.

 .. _config-timeline: